How to get to Ploughman Wood

-The wood is situated on the east-west ridge that runs between Lambley and Woodborough, the wood once formed part of a much larger area of woodland which covered more than 120 hectares.
+Ploughman Wood covers over 32 hectares and is one of the county’s few remaining ancient woodlands.
+Situated on the east-west ridge that runs between Lambley and Woodborough, the wood once formed part of a much larger area of woodland which covered more than 120 hectares.

+The site is mainly oak/ash woodland, with some hazel, holly, field maple and beech.
+This mix of tree species provides an excellent range of habitats for wildlife.
 There are many plant species typical of those found in ancient woodlands, such as yellow archangel, wood anemone and wood melick.
 The northern part of the wood is carpeted with bluebells in the spring, and honeysuckle occurs throughout the wood, climbing through trees and shrubs.

 Vehicle access is possible by arrangement.
 Anyone requiring vehicle access or wishing to bring a party should contact the Trust office at least 5 days in advance.